What is differential geometry: curves and surfaces: Saddle graphs

 \begin{thm}{Exercise} Construct an open strictly saddle surface that lies between two parallel planes. \end{thm}

-Since $\exp(x-y^2)>0$, the following exercise shows that there are strictly saddle graphs with functions bounded on one side; that is, both (upper and lower) bounds are needed in the proof of Bernshtein's theorem.
+Since $\exp(x-y^2)>0$, the following exercise shows that there are strictly saddle graphs with functions bounded on one side; that is, both (upper and lower) bounds are needed in the proof of the theorem.

 \begin{thm}{Exercise} Show that the graph $z=\exp(x-y^2)$ is strictly saddle. \end{thm}